igrek51/psycho-killer/README.md

 # 😵‍💫 PSycho KILLer

-Interactive process killer, manager and system resources monitor.
-Does `ps` + `kill`.
+PSycho KILLer is an interactive process manager and system resource monitor that combines the functionalities of `ps` and `kill`.

 <div align="center">
     <a href="https://github.com/igrek51/psycho-killer">GitHub</a>